Symptoms and treatment of cysts in the head. Brain cyst symptoms and treatment methods

 • fainting and convulsions.

-Having several of the above signs at once, you should immediately contact a specialist and be examined using an MRI.
+If you have several of the above symptoms, you should immediately contact a specialist and be examined using an MRI.
 It is better to play it safe several times than to face the consequences of this disease once.

-When diagnosing a disease in a newborn child, doctors note several additional symptoms that may indicate a pathology of the brain:
+When diagnosing the disease in a newborn child, doctors note several additional symptoms that may indicate brain pathology:

 • lethargy of the limbs;

-• regurgitation with a fountain after almost every feeding;
+• spitting up like a fountain after almost every feeding;

 • pulsating fontanel.